renzorlive/Fortnite-bot/README.md

 - Added more flexibility to commands logic
 - Simplified code readability
 - Added the rest of the stats commands, kills, wins, matches, winrate, kpm; improved code logic and readability
+- Added server status commands, added some natural interaction with bot, you can now ask about the servers status
+- Added mentions to bot response
+- Improved code readability; updated error messages